MehdiK/www.mehdi-khalili.com/src/documents/posts/2014-03-10-code-generation-pros-cons-t4-template.html.md

 >   - **Text blocks**: content that is copied directly to the output.
 >   - **Control blocks**: program code that inserts variable values into the text, and controls conditional or repeated parts of the text.

-You might read the complete article on [nettuts+](http://code.tutsplus.com/tutorials/code-generation-using-t4--cms-19854).
+You might read the rest of the article on [nettuts+](http://code.tutsplus.com/tutorials/code-generation-using-t4--cms-19854) where I go through a relatively big code generation exercise using T4 template and explain the process in details.